openstack-archive/magnetodb/doc/source/developer_guide.rst

 directory.

-Any proposed code change will be automatically rejected by the `OpenStack Jenkins server`_ if the change causes unit test failures.
+Any proposed code change will be automatically rejected by the OpenStack Jenkins server if the change causes unit test failures.

-.. _OpenStack Jenkins server: `Continuous Integration with Jenkins`_

 Preferred way to run the tests